shabaz213/zos-deploy/README.md

 # zos-deploy
-This repository contains documentation and binaries of z/OS Utility plugin.
+This repository contains documentation and stores binaries of z/OS Utility plugin.